-Air NZ to offer a limited number of $9 one-way domestic flights
+Coronavirus impact: Air NZ to offer a limited number of $9 one-way domestic flights

 • Online travel agent drops airfares to Europe to below $800

-Wallace said on Friday one-way fares would drop as low as$69 on flights from Auckland to Melbourne as an example.
+On Friday Wallace said customers could get some "ridiculously good deals" on flights across the Tasman, citing one-way fares from as $69 on flights from Auckland to Melbourne as an example.

 "Kiwis and Aussies are going to be able to head away for holidays or to see family and friends or do business for cheaper than a night's accommodation at most hotels.